Author(s): Austin Clements

 We propose instead implementing STW collection by reusing the existing concurrent collector, but simply telling the scheduler that all Ps must run “dedicated GC workers”.
 Hence, while the world won't technically be stopped during marking, it will effectively be stopped.

 Unifying STW into concurrent marking directly eliminates several code paths specific to STW mode.
 Most notably, concurrent marking currently has two root marking phases and STW mode has a single root marking pass.
 All three of these passes must behave differently.
 Unifying STW and concurrent marking collapses all three passes into one.

-In conjunction with the new termination detection algorithm, this eliminates the need for blocking work drain mode entirely.
-Currently, this is only used if the mark termination race happens or if we're in STW mode.
+In conjunction with the new termination detection algorithm, this eliminates the need for mark work draining during mark termination.
+As a result, the write barrier does not need to be on during mark termination, and we can eliminate blocking drain mode entirely.
+Currently, blocking drain mode is only used if the mark termination race happens or if we're in STW mode.
 This in turn eliminates the troublesome spin loop in

 getfull that implements blocking drain mode.
 Specifically, this eliminates

 gcMark function should be renamed, since it will no longer have anything to do with marking.